Varaha Lakshmi Narasimha temple, Simhachalam: Shrines

 The moolavirat of Varaha Narasimha is kept in a separate hall named Prahlada mandapa.
 In its original form, the idol of Varaha Narasimha is two and a half feet tall.
 The deity stands in a tribhanga posture with a boar's head, a human torso and a lion's tail.
 On either side of the deity, the idols of Sridevi and Bhudevi holding lotus flowers are seen.
 The sculpture of Varaha Narasimha has no ornaments and drapery carved on the body.
 Its limbs and face are disfigured due to vandalism.
 The moolavar is covered with sandalwood paste imported from Srivilliputhur, Tamil Nadu.
 After application of the sandalwood paste, the moolavar resembles a four feet tall Shiva Lingam.
 There is enough space for the devotees to offer pradakshinas (circumambulations) to the deity inside the Prahlada mandapa.
 There are only four main ornaments used in the temple: a Thirunamam made of diamonds and rubies, a chain of emeralds, a 100-tola gold bracelet, and a golden crown.

 A number of sub shrines are housed inside the temple complex.
 Two of them are dedicated to Andal, one of the 12 Alvars and Lakshmi, the consort of the principal deity.
 The latter is housed in a small room located near the north western wall; it served as a cell of the temple's treasury in the past.
 Lakshmi is referred to as Simhavalli Thayar, and her idol is in a lotus position with four hands.
 The fore arms display abhayamudra and varadamudra, and the rear arms hold a pair of lotus flowers.
 The remaining eleven Alvars are accommodated in separate rooms.
 Sub-temples are dedicated to Ramanuja, Manavala Mamunigal and Vishvaksena inside the main complex.

-Shiva's manifestation Tripurantaka is the kshetrapala (guardian deity) of Simhachalam.
-The guardian deity is identified with Bhairava, a fierce manifestation of Bhairava.
-Tripurantaka and his consort have a temple dedicated to them which is located on the way to Gangadhara.
-It is one of the oldest South Indian temples dedicated to this deity.
-Bhairava was believed to be more fierce than Narasimha and hence, the devotees used to visit this temple first in the past to pacify him.
-The idol does not have any clothing and ornamentation in accordance to the legend, which terms Bhairava the god of seasons.
-Due to its obscure location and insufficient funds, the temple is currently in a dilapidated state.
-The other prominent sub-temples are the ones dedicated to Rama, Anjaneya, and Kasi Vishweswara, a form of Shiva.
-These temples are located near Gangadhara.